DLR-Institute-of-Future-Fuels/gaspype/examples/thermodynamic_carbon_activity.md

 # Carbon Activity

-This example shows the equilibrium calculation for solid carbon.
+This example shows the calculation of the carbon activity for methane mixtures in thermodynamic equilibrium.

 ```python
 import gaspype as gp